The 5 Types of ICD Ambiguity That Create Late Defects (and How to Catch Them Early)

 The ICD defines a 32-bit telemetry parameter for a battery voltage.
 You implement the parser, but the values you are receiving are mathematically impossible.

-• The Fix: Do not wait for the hardware to see the data.
-Create an Architectural Digital Model (ADM) of the interface.
-If the model forces you to define the byte order upfront, the ambiguity is flagged before a single line of flight code is written.
+The Fix: Do not wait for the hardware to see the data.
+Use Lynapse to import your ICD and convert it into a structured Digital Model of your hardware interface.
+If the model forces you to define the byte order upfront, the ambiguity is flagged before Lynapse automatically produces platform-agnostic, flight-ready source code.

 2. The Ghost in the "Reserved" Bits